Talking to ourselves harshly comes quite naturally, yet it seems ‘weird’ to deliberately talk to ourselves in a positive way.

 This advice is actually quite practical.
 This is literally what I do with clients every day.
 Does it sound strange to deliberately talk to yourself?

-Here’s a question for you?
-In the moments when your inner-critic is very loud… how do you talk to yourself…?
+Here’s a question for you: in the moments when your inner-critic is very loud… how do you talk to yourself…?
+Most of us would never speak to a friend the way we speak to ourselves in our heads.

 It tends to be true that talking to ourselves harshly comes quite naturally, yet it seems ‘weird’ to deliberately talk to ourselves in a positive way.
 When we don’t consciously create an empowering inner narrative, then we are left with only the wounded inner voices that we took on board in childhood.